 Management plans

-A series of management plans (see Figure 12.2) would be prepared for different components and phases of the project, and to address different regulatory requirements under relevant legislation, as detailed in Table 12.7.
-This will include the following:
+A series of management plans (see Figure 12.2) would be prepared for different components and phases of the project, and to address different regulatory requirements under relevant legislation.
+[Table 12.7 is unnecessary in light of the following list and Table 12.8] This will include the following:

 The work plan, which will address regulatory requirements set out in the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019 and will apply to the mining licence area only.
 Preparation of a work plan is a requirement of the MRSD Act for those intending to do work under a mining licence.
 The work plan will summarise key risks of implementing the project, identify potential impacts of the project and describe how these potential impacts would be avoided or managed.
 The work plan will include: